 After pausing the audiobook and thinking about this for well over half an hour, I finally landed on an answer that was a core belief of mine that I do think many people disagree with.
 I don’t think there’s a perfect answer to this question, and I’m going to keep thinking about it try to come up with other answers, but here’s the one I thought of.

-There’s a lot we could learn from Hitler.Me
+There’s a lot we could learn from anyone; even someone as awful as Hitler.Me

 Even reading this now makes me shudder a bit – which makes me think it’s actually a good answer.
 It’s not about the atrocities he committed, but more about my belief that I have things to learn from everyone on the planet.
 I’m not afraid that learning something from a poisoned well will poison my mind.
 Instead, I’m confident in my ability to determine right from wrong, and not worried.